MarkAlperin/MarkAlperin/README.md

   - <a href="https://github.com/CradleMountain/wouldawoodshopshopwood" >**Cradle Mountain**</a>: An e-commerce app for clothing products.
 I created the item overview and carousel widgets, everything that you see below.
    <p align="center"><img src="/images/carousel.gif" alt="carousels for clothing products" width="50%" height="auto" align="center"/></p>

- - <a href="https://github.com/TeamThyme/ratings-reviews-api">**Cradle Mountain API**</a>: A redesign of the back end that serves the above Ecommerce app, scaled to meet production level traffic.
+ - <a href="https://github.com/TeamThyme/ratings-reviews-api">**Ratings & Reviews API**</a>: A redesign of the back end that serves the above Ecommerce app, scaled to meet production level traffic.
 I was responsible for the ratings, reviews, and metadata microservices.
   - <img src="/images/servers.jpg" alt="load testing back end" width="100%" height="auto" />